shabin5785/LearnAngularJS/Doc_3.md

   - we can also use the @HostBinding to bind a property of the component to the directive and change it.
 Like
   @HostProperty('style.backgroundColor') bc= 'blue';
   above we have bound the background color property and can now change it.
+This is an optional way of doing thigs.Renderer shouod work fine.

+ - Above examples the value that directive sets is fixed.
+We may want to pass this value from DOM to the new directive.
+For this we can bind custom attributes to the directive and use it in the dom
+  @Input() highlightColor : string ='transparent';

+  and the use it with customdirective like this:
+   < p appBetterHighlight [highlightColor]="'yellow'"> Style Better</p>

+   above we have changed the value set inside the directive to the user provided one.